gwen001/gitlab-subdomains/README.md

 ## Requirements

-You need a GitLab token, if you don't have one you can easily create a free account on [gitlab.com](https://gitlab.com/) or use my [github-regexp](https://github.com/gwen001/github-regexp) to find one or more...
+You need a GitLab token, if you don't have any you can easily create a free account on [gitlab.com](https://gitlab.com/) or use my [github-regexp](https://github.com/gwen001/github-regexp) to find one or more...

 ## Install